-- RRHA will require residents to reimburse RRHA for the cost of repairing any damage to the dwelling apartment (except for normal wear and tear) caused by residents, household members or guests for any repairs required. - 2.
-For transfers due to emergency conditions that occur due to damage to the dwelling apartment (except for normal wear and tear), residents will be charged for the damages caused to the apartment.
-[24 C.F.R. § 966.4(h)] - 3.
-Non-payment of maintenance and damage charges is a violation of the dwelling lease and is grounds for eviction. - 4.
+- 1. RRHA will require residents to reimburse RRHA for the cost of repairing any damage to the dwelling apartment (except for normal wear and tear) caused by residents, household members or guests for any repairs required. - 2.
+Non-payment of maintenance and damage charges is a violation of the dwelling lease and is grounds for eviction. - 3.
 When applicable, families will be charged for maintenance and/or damages according to RRHA's current schedule, which is attached hereto as Exhibit #4 and is incorporated into this ACOP by reference as if fully laid our herein.
-Work that is not covered in the schedule will be charged based on the actual cost of labor and materials to make needed repairs (including overtime for RRHA staff members, if applicable). - 5.
+Work that is not covered in the schedule will be charged based on the actual cost of labor and materials to make needed repairs (including overtime for RRHA staff members, if applicable). - 4.
 Notices of maintenance charges, damage(s), and other charges will be mailed monthly on the rent statement.
-Payment(s) for such charges shall be due in accordance with the terms of the lease. - 6.
+Payment(s) for such charges shall be due in accordance with the terms of the lease. - 5.
 Trash collection/Cleaning Charge If Resident fails to dispose of recyclable materials, ashes, garbage, trash, debris, rubbish or any other waste from the resident's premises or yard (if applicable), resident shall be subject to charge for each occurrence.
 This also includes failure to place trash cans in the appropriate location.
-Repeated violations constitute a serious lease violation and this lease may be terminated.
+Repeated violations constitute a serious lease violation, and this lease may be terminated.